somerled-creative/coder-templates/templates/docker/docker-in-docker/README.md

 ---
+name: Docker in Docker
-name: Develop in a Docker container on a Docker host and be able to use `docker build` and `docker run` and `docker compose`
+description: Develop in a Docker container on a Docker host with `docker build` and `docker run` and `docker compose` available.
-description: The goal is to enable a Docker host within a a Docker container
 tags: [cloud, kubernetes]
 ---

 # Docker host template for a workspace in a Docker container

+The goal of this workspace template is to enable a Docker host within a a Docker container.

 ### Apps included
 1. A web-based terminal